 So, when that odd-looking-name person emails you offering you a large reward for assisting him with moving his funds abroad, the only thing you don’t do is give up your banking details.
 What you can do, is hit the delete button.
 Ever wondered how you managed to win millions in a lotto that you never entered?
 Guess what?
 You didn’t!

 You never entered and you definitely did not win.
-The unfortunate thing is that so many people have very little going on in their daily lives, they have very little money to match the scenario and so when presented with bells, whistles, and a string of zero’s, the hope and excitement depletes all reason and rationality.
+The unfortunate thing is that so many people have very little going on in their daily lives, they have very little money to match the scenario and so when presented with bells, whistles, and a string of zeros, hope and excitement depletes all reason and rationality.

 Modern mobile phone scams

-For those of you who tend to have a bit more street cred and know how when it comes to spam, scams and other unsolicited junk, you still need to be wary.
+For those of you who tend to have a bit more street cred and know-how when it comes to spam, scams and other unsolicited junk, you still need to be wary.
 For instance, we all make Apple purchases through our iPhone apps, so receiving an email saying “Thank you for your Apple App order” doesn’t seem as though it would be fake.

 At this stage we know that we haven’t purchased anything for $20 on the app store and the disclaimer clearly states, if this order is not yours, please click on the link to report.
 The obvious truth is that you didn’t purchase an app, in fact, no one did.
 But someone would really like you to click on that link and has become smart enough to decipher what people are willing to click on.
-It’s generally to stop money form going off their account, for example an App order that you never made.
+It’s generally to stop money from going off their account, for example, an App order that you never made.
 Clever huh?
-Yip, and that is how they get you, hook, line and sinker!
+Yip and that is how they get you, hook, line and sinker!